-A hundred years ago, in June 1925, a new neighborhood began to take shape in Mexico City – one that would become one of the most iconic and architecturally unique areas in the country – La Condesa.
+A hundred years ago, in June 1925, a new urban development began to take shape in Mexico City – a residential project that would evolve into one of the country’s most iconic, culturally rich, and architecturally unique neighborhoods: La Condesa.

 Real estate entrepreneur José G. de la Lama announced the sale of lots in a newly planned residential district called Colonia Hipódromo, built over the grounds of the former horse racetrack (hipódromo) in the Condesa area.